 1950s - the old "Little Sally Walker" Ring Game

-The earliest example that I've found of "switching places" to choose a new center person is an example of [the old] "Little Sally Walker" that was sent to my [regrettably now inaccessible) cocojams.com website.
-Here's part of that performance description:
+The earliest example that I've found of "switching places" to choose a new center person is an example of [the old] "Little Sally Walker" that was sent to my now deactivated cocojams.com website:

 5th- On the words you love the best Sally is standing still and facing the girl she stopped in front of, now the game is over; the former “Sally” rejoins the ring, and the new Sally immediately enters the center of the ring and the game begins again.
 When both boys and girls play this game together the game takes on a little more interest.